erjseals/tools-n-scripts/README.md

 ### Change default timeout of `sudo`

-Type `sudo visudo`.
-Look for the following line:
+Type `sudo visudo` in terminal.
+Look for the following line in the temp file:

 `Defaults   env_reset`